 Changing The Way We View Success

-She shared the storey of finding herself collapsed on the floor in a puddle of blood questioning her measurement for success.
+She shared the story of finding herself collapsed on the floor in a puddle of blood, questioning her measurement for success.
 How could this be success?
 How could she consider herself to be successful when she was so burnt out?
 Her online publishing business may have been reaching new heights, but at what cost?

-Women are paying a high price for “success,” with our sisters, mothers, girlfriends in stressful jobs having a 40% greater incidence of heart disease.
+Women are paying a high price for “success”, with our sisters, mothers, girlfriends in stressful jobs having a 40% greater incidence of heart disease.
 Some of this can be attributed to the fact we woman have more difficulty turning off the “Obnoxious Room Mate” in our heads.
-Men seem to be able to shut out that inner voice while women let their inner critic, that voice of judgement to wreak havoc.
+Men seem to be able to shut out that inner voice while women let their inner critic wreak havoc.

-Arianna called on women to lead the charge, take action and to be at he forefront of change.
-It is time to integrate The Third Metric into the way we live and our view of success.
-Yes money and power remain but when we include The Third Metric of Wellbeing, Wisdom, Wonder and Giving, it brings a whole new perspective and balance.
+Arianna called on women to lead the charge, take action and to be at the forefront of change.
+It is time to integrate The Third Metric – Wellbeing, Wisdom, Wonder and Giving – into the way we live and our view of success.
+Yes, money and power remain but when we include The Third Metric it brings a whole new perspective and balance.